 Major General Sir William Cubitt, Chairman (2015), Norfolk

 Sir William Cubitt was appointed a trustee in September 2015.
 He retired from the Army in 2011 having served for 34 years in various roles and locations.
-He now runs a rural estate and farming business in North-East Norfolk, is Norfolk President of the Royal British Legion and Chairman of the Norfolk Committee of the Country Land and Business Association.
+He now runs a rural estate and farming business in North-East Norfolk and is Norfolk President of the Royal British Legion.
+He was High Sheriff of Norfolk in 2016/17 and is a Deputy Lieutenant of Norfolk.

 Christopher Dicker, FCA DChA DL, Company Secretary, (2014)

 Christopher is EAAAs Company Secretary advising the charity on financial and charity issues.
 As well as his work with us, he is also a Chartered Accountant, retired Senior Partner of Lovewell Blake, has a Diploma in Charity Accounting, involvement with over 100 charities and won the East of England Business in the Community ‘Individual Volunteer Award’ in 2010.
 Christopher is a former trustee of various Norfolk based companies such as Norfolk Community Foundation and the Norfolk Norwich Festival Trust, and was appointed Deputy Lieutenant for Norfolk in 2005.